OpenDGPS/HFFD/README.md

 The delta method makes only sense if the records are in the same order.
 Currently there is no way to find a corresponding record by a key or index.

 ### C interface
-The code can be compiled as an library via nvcc.
+The code can be compiled as a library via nvcc.